The Sisters Grimm

 The Sisters Grimm is a children's fantasy series written by Michael Buckley and illustrated by Peter Ferguson.
-The series features two sisters, Sabrina Grimm and Daphne Grimm, and consists of nine novels that were published from 2005 to 2012.
+The series is partially based on the works and lives of the Brothers Grimm, with the titular protagonists, Sabrina Grimm and Daphne Grimm, being their fictional descendants, and the supporting cast featuring many characters from the Grimms’ collection of fairytales.

+As of 2023, an animated television series is in development for Apple TV+ by Per Capita Productions.
+The series, titled The Sisters Grimm, was released on October 3, 2025.

 Summary

-After their parents disappear, Sabrina and Daphne Grimm go through a series of foster homes.
-In each place, they must work as maids, servants, and other jobs inappropriate for children.
-They even experience abuse and neglect.
-Their caseworker, Ms. Minerva Smirt, is a harsh and uncaring woman who repeatedly fails to assign them to a safe home.
-After all of their troubles, they end up in the care of their long-lost grandmother, who they believed was dead and Sabrina worries is crazy, due to the old woman's belief that fairy tales exist.

-Soon, the sisters learn that the town of Ferryport Landing has Everafters, living characters from fantasy and fairy tales.
+After their parents disappear, sisters Sabrina and Daphne Grimm are sent to live with their grandmother, Relda Grimm, in the town of Ferryport Landing.
+As soon as the sisters arrive, they learn they are descendants of the Brothers Grimm, who were actually detectives of the magical phenomenon perpetrated by the Everafters, a parallel race of magical beings.
+They soon discover it is the Grimm family's legacy to keep the Everafters in line and the two sisters are the sole heirs to this challenge.
 Working as detectives in their family business, the sisters Grimm solve mysteries possibly connected to the disappearance of their parents.
 While following their family traditions, they also must deal with Puck, a trickster fairy boy who lives with them.
 Unfortunately for the sisters, the Scarlet Hand, an evil group of Everafters, seeks to escape from the town and take over the world.
-A magical barrier created by a witch keeps the Everafters within the town.
-The only known way to destroy the barrier is to kill all the members of the Grimm family.